Embed This Data

 The 1995 Dayton Agreement ended three years of war in the former Yugoslavia and finalized Bosnia and Herzegovina’s independence.
 Two separate entities exist under a loose central government: the Republika Srpska (Serbian) and Federation of Bosnia and Herzegovina (Muslim/Croat).
-The European Union signed a Stabilization and Association Agreement with Bosnia and Herzegovina in 2008.
-Bosnia also received a NATO Membership Action Plan in 2010 and is one of four official candidates for NATO membership.
-The country is one of Europe’s poorest.
-There has been some privatization, but agriculture and industry require modernization.
-Corruption is widespread, and the central government’s weakness makes it difficult to implement reforms.
-The country was hit by violent unrest and protests in February 2014 and severe flooding in May 2014.
-Unemployment is extremely high, especially among youth.
+The official results of a 2013 census, published in 2016, showed that the two entities remain ethnically split.
+A Stabilization and Association Agreement signed by Bosnia and Herzegovina and the European Union took effect in June 2015.
+In February 2016, Bosnia formally applied to join the EU.
+Bosnia also received a NATO Membership Action Plan in 2010 and is one of three official candidates for NATO membership.

 Largely unreliable property registries leave transfers open to dispute and create a major barrier to the development of real property and mortgage markets.
 The complex system of government lends itself to deadlock and has bred a large informal economy.
 The judiciary remains susceptible to influence by nationalist political parties and pressure from the executive branch.
 Inefficiency and corruption are widespread at all levels of government.

 The top income and corporate tax rates are 10 percent, but various governing entities have different tax policies.
 The overall tax burden equals 38.1 percent of total domestic income.
 Government spending has amounted to 47 percent of total output (GDP) over the past three years, and budget deficits have averaged 2 percent of GDP.
 Public debt is equivalent to 45.5 percent of GDP.